TABLE OF CONTENTS

 Oculus 2006 Editorial Calendar

-The 2006 AIA New York Chapter Design Awards schedule:
+The 2006 AIA New York Chapter Design Awards have a revised schedule:

 At the Center for Architecture, 536 LaGuardia Place:

 Would you like to get your message featured in eOCULUS?
 Spotlight your firm, product, or event as a marquee sponsor of eOCULUS, the electronic newsletter of the AIA New York Chapter.
 Sponsors receive a banner ad prominently placed above the table of contents.
 Your message will reach over 5,000 architects and decision-makers in the building industry via e-mail every two weeks (and countless others who access the newsletter directly from the AIA New York web site).
 For more information about sponsorship, contact Dan Hillman: firstname.lastname@example.org or 212.358.6114.